refinedev/refine/documentation/docs/guides-and-concepts/providers/data-provider.md

 ### `custom`

-We'll add a method to handle requests with custom parameters like URL, CRUD methods and configs.
+An optional method named `custom` can be added to handle requests with custom parameters like URL, CRUD methods and configs.
 It's useful if you have non-stantard REST API endpoints or want to make a connection with external resources.